The Fall Flounder Run & Exciting News From Outrigger Outdoors

 This weekend (Saturday, September 22, 2018) marked the official first day of Fall.
 Not only does Fall mark the opening of hunting seasons, it also marks the prime time for flounder gigging.

 The Fall flounder run is the most opportune time all year for fishermen to catch or gig flounder.
 The cause of the flounder run is due to hormone driven females to pile up along points and passes on their way out to the Gulf of Mexico to spawn.
 Whether you are a professional guide or amateur flounder gigger, your chances of gigging or catching flounder are significantly higher this time of year.
-Make sure you are prepared with a quality flounder gig that can take the abuse associated with gigging a bunch of fish and the mistaken rocks that come along with it.
+Make sure you are prepared with good flounder gigging equipment and a quality flounder gig that can take the abuse associated with gigging a bunch of fish and the mistaken rocks that come along with it.

 Apart from the the exciting Fall season, we have some great news to share only with YOU, our subscribers!